Bioconductor/bioc_git_transition/doc/configure.md

 Modify the gitolite-suexec-wrapper.sh:

     ```
-    export GIT_PROJECT_ROOT="/home/git/repositories/packages"
+    export GIT_PROJECT_ROOT="/home/git/repositories"
     export GITOLITE_HTTP_HOME="/home/git"
     exec ${GITOLITE_HTTP_HOME}/gitolite/src/gitolite-shell
     ```
+The git-http-backend script concatenates GIT_PROJECT_ROOT and PATH_INFO when trying to locate the git repositories on the machine.
+We constructed ScriptAlias such that PATH_INFO would include the "packages/" prefix.
+This means GIT_PROJECT_ROOT cannot include "packages/".
+Using IRanges as an example, the concatenated GIT_PROJECT_ROOT/PATH_INFO should look like this:

+    /home/git/repositories/packages/IRanges.git/info/refs

 Set permissions to 755 on both the CGI-enabled /home/git/bin/ directory and the suEXEC wrapper for the gitolite shell, /home/git/bin/gitolite-suexec-wrapper.sh.
 Both should be owned by git:git.

 Restart Apache2: